GOP hopes to strengthen its majority in Ohio House, Senate - WHIZ News

 The 2023-24 session is expected to include debate about a state budget and possible additional restrictions on abortion.

-Democrat Munira Abdullahi became the state’s first Somali lawmaker in the Legislature on Tuesday night.
-The 26-year-old ran unopposed for a district that covers part of northeastern Columbus.
-The city has the second-largest Somali population in the United States, behind the Minneapolis area.
+Democrats Munira Abdullahi and Ismail Mohamed will become the state’s first Somali lawmakers in the legislature, both representing House districts of Ohio’s capital of Columbus.
+The city has the second-largest Somali population in the United States, behind the Minneapolis area

-Democrat Ismail Mohamed, a lawyer running for District 3, could be the first Somali and Muslim man in the Legislature, should he win against his Republican opponent, J. Josiah Lanning.

 Hendrickson is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.